Slaughtered elephants are the result of a demand for ivory that has decimated both forest and savannah elephant populations across Africa.

 African elephants—the largest land mammals on Earth—are not only social but also highly intelligent animals.
 They use their tusks for stripping off tree bark and digging for food and water.
 For centuries, humans have had a penchant for elephant tusks, also known as ivory, for various uses.
 Traditionally, ivory was used to make items to display one’s wealth—and according to a recent study, young people still buy ivory products to project their social status.

 During the 1980s demand for ivory soared, causing a drastic drop in elephant numbers—from 1.5 million in 1979 to less than half that number in a decade.
 Then in 1990 came the international ban on the trade of ivory.
 But it wasn’t until June 2016, 26 years later, that the United States imposed a near-total ban on the selling and buying of African elephant ivory.
-Yet the slaughter continues unabated: approximately 96 African elephants are killed daily.
+Yet the slaughter of elephants continues unabated: approximately 96 African elephants are killed daily.

 Over the past few years, the demand for illegal ivory has shifted to East Asia, notably China, with the rise of the middle class, who have developed a taste for ornamental ivory objects.
 While the largest ivory retail market is in China, the United States remains in second place.
 Ivory, sometimes referred to as the “white gold of jihad,” has been used to fund terrorist groups.
 Rising ivory prices have triggered militants in countries including Uganda, Somalia, and Sudan to kill elephants and buy guns using the money from the sale of the tusks.
 Also, rampant corruption among government officials allows traffickers of illegal ivory to pay their way out of trouble.